PHOTODYNAMIC THERAPY (PDT)

 On returning to the surgery three hours following the application of your sensitising cream, the Nurse will remove your dressing, wipe the area and proceed with the photodynamic (Aktilite treatment) therapy.

-You will be given protective goggles or glasses during this procedure, for safety reasons.
+You will be given protective goggles or glasses during this procedure for safety reasons.
 The Aktilite lamp, which emits visible red light, is applied to the area to be treated for 7 – 9 minutes.
 The light emitted is absorbed only by the abnormal cells which have taken up the sensitising cream, thus the area surrounding the lesion is unaffected by the treatment.

 Some people experience stinging or burning sensations during treatment and others complain of some pain.
 If necessary, application of the light may be paused to relieve discomfort.
-Below are some illustrations of treatment.

 The treatment will be repeated one (1) week later.
 Your Surgeon will review your progress 6 – 8 weeks following completion of your treatment.
-As this treatment uses sensitising cream to target only the abnormal cells, then treatment is accurate.
+As this treatment uses sensitising cream to target only the abnormal cells, the treatment is accurate.
 The lesion is destroyed and surrounding tissue preserved, resulting in a much-reduced potential for scarring.

 Common side effects include